Maya Menon | Against the Current

 Her childhood was warm and protected.
 Her parents rarely fought, and the family shared a close emotional bond.
 At the centre of Maya’s life was her younger sister, Sreela Menon, whom she describes as her soulmate.
 Though younger by a year, Sreela often acted as the more mature sibling.
 Maya remembers her teaching her simple things like tying shoelaces, fastening buttons and lighting lamps.

 Books filled the family home.
 When they once moved houses, they carried nearly twenty cartons of books with them.
 Reading became second nature to Maya.
-But despite the intellectual environment around her, she struggled with confidence.
-Teachers often compared her with her sister.
-Maya considered herself a slow learner who had to work twice as hard as others.
+Teachers often compared her younger sister to her.
 Her mother defended both daughters fiercely.

 Once, when a teacher compared the girls, her mother held up her five fingers and said, “Even fingers on the same hand are not identical.
 How can two separate individuals be the same, just because they are born from the same mother?”

 Moving from Delhi to Kerala was difficult.
 She did not know Malayalam.
 She missed home terribly.
 The culture felt unfamiliar and restrictive.
 Wearing crop tops attracted attention.
 Girls talking freely to boys was frowned upon.
 Even food became a challenge, with coconut oil-heavy meals feeling completely alien to her.